xqd922/changelog-template/README.md

-# Magic UI Changelog
+# Changelog Template

-A modern, responsive changelog built with Next.js 15, Fumadocs MDX, and Tailwind CSS.
-Beautiful timeline interface for displaying project updates and releases.
+A minimal changelog template built using Next.js.
+Used to showcase product releases, features, and bug fixes in chronological order.

 ## Features